ajayr6696/Java_Swing_GUI/README.md

    The "File" menu contains two sub-menus: "Open" and "Save".
 Currently, no specific action is implemented for these sub-menus.

 3. **Circle Addition:**
    When you click inside the graphic pane, a circle is added to the pane.
-This feature works on both tabs.

 4. **Text Pane Content:**
    The text pane displays the message "Hello, world!".